ankitects/addon-docs/hooks-and-filters.md

 in the IDE section are not enough.

 The hook definitions are located in `pylib/tools/genhooks.py` and `qt/tools/genhooks_gui.py`.
-When `make develop` is run, the build scripts will automatically update the hook files with the definitions listed there.
+When building Anki, the build scripts will automatically update the hook files with the definitions listed there.

-Please see README.contributing in the source code for more information.
+Please see the docs/ folder in the source tree for more information.